Sweet or dry, bottles of sake we can’t deny

 - By Dannon Har

-No longer confined to Japanese fine-dining restaurants and izakayas (though they’re still a reliable choice), finding a good sake bar in Singapore has never been easier, thanks to several intrepid locals no less.
+Finding a good sake bar or izakaya in Singapore has never been easier, thanks to a thriving Japanese community in Singapore, as well as the love of the experience by locals here.
 Whether you’re looking to enjoy only the finest Junmai Daiginjo or rough it out with bottles of Futsu-shu, these places got you covered.

 Sample the unusual pairing of sake and Spanish cuisine at BAM!.
 This Spanish-Japanese restaurant has close to 100 sake labels and of course, a sake sommelier on hand to recommend you the right pairing for your meal.
 On offer are premium sake offerings from many of Japan’s renowned breweries.
 Definitely come for the food as well.